XPRESSyourself/XPRESSpipe/docs/content/riboseq.rst

 ############################
-Single-End RNA-seq Pipeline
+Ribosome Profiling Pipeline
 ############################
-| The following pipeline will pre-process, align, and quality check single-end RNA-seq samples using the sub-modules discussed in earlier chapters.
+| The following pipeline will pre-process, align, and quality check ribosome profiling samples using the sub-modules discussed in earlier chapters.
 For more detailed information concerning these steps, please refer to the appropriate chapter.

 .. list-table::
    :widths: 35 50